 In September 2010 Mark was appointed by the Prime Minister to the prestigious Intelligence and Security Committee.
 He was the youngest MP serving on the Committee which oversees and scrutinises the work of Britain’s intelligence services.
 Mark was made a Privy Counsellor in March 2015 in recognition of his service on the Committee.

-Following the 2015 General Election, Mark was asked by the Prime Minister to become Vice Chairman (International) of the Conservative Party.
-In this role he leads the Party’s outreach work in the UK and acts as Chairman of its International Office, which builds alliances with centre-right sister parties abroad, primarily through our memberships of the International Democratic Union (IDU) and Alliance of European Conservatives & Reformists (AECR) and works with the Westminster Foundation for Democracy to promote good governance in developing nations.
+After the 2015 General Election, Mark was asked by the Prime Minister to become Vice Chairman (International) of the Conservative Party.
+In this role he lead the Party’s outreach work in the UK and acts as Chairman of its International Office, which builds alliances with centre-right sister parties abroad, primarily through our memberships of the International Democratic Union (IDU) and Alliance of European Conservatives & Reformists (AECR) and worked with the Westminster Foundation for Democracy to promote good governance in developing nations.